-Moyles’s works of fiction and poetry have been published in many literary journals, including GRAIN, Prairie Fire, Other Voices and Room Magazine.
-Her journalism and narrative non-fiction work have been published extensively in newspapers, magazines, and online platforms, including Vela Magazine, Motherboard, Briarpatch Magazine, Edmonton Journal, Vue Weekly, GUTS Canadian Feminist Magazine, Alberta Venture, Modern Farmer, Verge, Yes!
-Magazine, The Harper Decade, Permaculture Magazine, and Narratively.
-Moyles's recent work on grizzly bears in northern Alberta is forthcoming in Alberta Views' environmental edition (July/August 2017).
+Moyles’s journalism and narrative non-fiction work has been published extensively in newspapers, magazines, and online platforms, including The Globe and Mail, Alberta Views, Maisonneuve, Swerve, Vela Magazine, Motherboard, Briarpatch Magazine, Edmonton Journal, Vue Weekly, GUTS Canadian Feminist Magazine, Modern Farmer, Yes!
+Magazine, Permaculture Magazine, and Narratively.
+Her story Eyes in the Sky was nominated as a finalist for the 2018 Alberta Magazine Awards.

 Over the past ten years, Moyles has worked intimately with rural organizations and communities in Nicaragua, Guatemala, Cuba, Canada, and East Africa on human rights and grassroots development projects.
 With an academic background in Cultural Anthropology and International Development, she focuses much of her research and writing on human rights education, food security, sustainable agriculture, and gender equality.
 In 2015, Moyles was recognized as one of the Top 30 Under 30 global youth by the Alberta Council for Global Cooperation (ACGC).

-Moyles also works seasonally as a Fire Tower Lookout at a remote location in Canada’s rugged boreal forest.
-She is a regular contributor to Alberta Wildfire, writing stories about her experiences surviving alone in the bush, co-existing with grizzly bears, and looking out over the treetops for smoke.
+Moyles works seasonally as a Fire Tower Lookout at a remote location in Canada’s rugged boreal forest.
+In June 2017, her story "Eye in the Sky: Dispatches from a Fire Tower Lookout in Alberta" was featured as the cover-story in Swerve Magazine.
+Moyles is also regular contributor to Alberta Wildfire, writing stories about her experiences surviving alone in the bush, co-existing with grizzly bears, and looking out over the treetops for smoke.